Sure Dividend

 Source: Investor Presentation

 The natural decline of the producing wells is paramount in the oil and gas industry, as high decline rates result in excessive capital expenses required to sustain a given level of production.
-It is thus evident that Pine Cliff Energy has a significant competitive advantage when compared to its peers.
+Thus, Pine Cliff Energy has a significant competitive advantage over its peers.

-On the other hand, as an oil and gas producer, Pine Cliff Energy is highly sensitive to the inevitable cycles of the prices of oil and gas.
-More precisely, as the company produces more gas than oil, it is especially sensitive to the cycles of the price of natural gas.
+On the other hand, as an oil and gas producer, Pine Cliff Energy is highly sensitive to the inevitable cycles of oil and gas prices.
+More precisely, since the company produces 80% gas and 20% oil, it is particularly sensitive to the fluctuations in natural gas prices.

-Thanks to the rally of the prices of oil and gas to 13-year highs last year, Pine Cliff Energy posted 10-year high earnings per share in 2022.
-However, both prices have plunged more than 50% off their highs in 2022.
+Thanks to the rally in oil and gas prices to 13-year highs in 2022, Pine Cliff Energy posted a 10-year high earnings per share in 2022.
+However, both prices have plunged from their highs in 2022.
 As a result, the company is likely to post much lower earnings per share this year.

 Dividend & Valuation Analysis

-Pine Cliff Energy is currently offering an above average dividend yield of 8.9%.
-It is thus an interesting candidate for income-oriented investors, but those investors should be aware that the dividend is far from safe due to the dramatic cycles of the prices of oil and gas.
+Pine Cliff Energy is currently offering a decent dividend yield of 2.3%.
+It is thus not a pure play for income-oriented investors, and those investors should be aware that the dividend is far from secure due to the dramatic fluctuations in oil and gas prices.

-However, it is critical to note that Pine Cliff Energy initiated a dividend only in 2022, amid multi-year high commodity prices.
+Moreover, it is critical to note that Pine Cliff Energy initiated a dividend only in 2022, amid multi-year high commodity prices.
 It failed to offer a dividend in the preceding years, as it incurred material losses in most of those years.
-Therefore, it is evident that the dividend of the company is far from safe.
+Therefore, it is evident that the company’s dividend is far from safe.

-Taking into account the -20% annual decline of earnings per share, the 8.9% current dividend yield and a 19.6% annualized expansion of valuation level, Pine Cliff Energy could offer just a 0.8% average annual total return over the next five years.
-This is a low expected return, which results from the fact that we have just passed the peak of the oil and gas industry.
-The stock is highly risky right now and hence investors should wait for the next downturn of the energy sector before evaluating the stock again.
+Taking into account the 0% annual growth of earnings per share, the 2.3% current dividend yield, and a fractional annualized headwind of valuation level, Pine Cliff Energy could offer a slightly negative average annual total return over the next five years.

 Final Thoughts